mhwalsh/lecture-guides/angular-scope.md

 # Angular $scope

 ## tl;dr
 We will use `controller as` because it is newer and has ability to nest controllers more cleanly.
-We are showing you `$scope` because there will be a lot of examples on the internet that use it and you will want to know how to translate between scope and controller as.
+We are showing you `$scope` because there will be a lot of examples on the internet that use it and you will want to know how to translate between $scope and controller as.

 ## Controller As